 When administered correctly, Naloxone blocks opioid receptor sites, reversing the effects of the overdose.
-It can be given in intranasal spray form, directly into the muscle, or under the skin.
+It is given in intranasal spray form.
+Trainings are typically completed in 30 minutes.

 Upon conclusion of this virtual training, learners should be able to: